Corofin GAA (Galway)

-Corofin GAA is a Gaelic Athletic Association club based in Corofin, County Galway, Ireland.
-The club serves the two parishes of Cummer and Kilmoylan and Belclare.
+Corofin GAA is a Gaelic football club based in Corofin, County Galway, Ireland.
+It is a member of the Galway branch of the Gaelic Athletic Association (GAA).
+The club serves the two parishes of Cummer and Kilmoylan and the village of Belclare.

 Corofin are the 2019–20 All-Ireland Club Champions, after winning their third-successive All-Ireland Senior Club Football Championship final by defeating Kilcoo of Down in January 2020.